 Dear INSERT NAME,

-Tailgate with fellow Gator alumni at Emerson Alumni Hall this Saturday, October 7, from INSERT TIMES for our Homecoming edition of Gator Nation Tailgate.
-We hope that alumni can reunite with their classmates and friends can reminisce about their ties to UF, we are opening the doors to all Gator alumni and friends!
-There’s nothing like a FREE tailgate in our air conditioned alumni headquarters.
+Tailgate with fellow Gator alumni at Emerson Alumni Hall this Saturday, October 7, from 11:30 am – 2:45 pm for our Homecoming edition of Gator Nation Tailgate.
+This member’s only event will be open to the general public in celebration of Homecoming.
+We hope that alumni can reunite with their classmates and friends and reminisce about their ties to UF!
+There’s nothing like a FREE tailgate in our air conditioned alumni headquarters with The Gator Nation.
 Please note that tailgates close 45 minutes before kick-off.

+Special entertainment will be provided by the Jamie Davis Trio as part of the GEICO Java Jam Sessions.

 Experience the tradition of Gator Nation Tailgates with festivities including:

 Gator Walk